-Applicants meeting the initial review criteria will be invited to complete KCUMB's College of Osteopathic Medicine Secondary Application.
-An invitation to complete the Secondary Application may be extended to an applicant under some circumstances when specific information is not available or will be submitted later.
-These circumstances generally relate to applicants who have not taken the MCAT and/or are registered to take the next scheduled MCAT exam.
+Applicants meeting the minimum initial review criteria will be invited to complete KCUMB's College of Osteopathic Medicine Secondary Application.
+Minimum criteria for automatic receipt of a KCUMB-COM Secondary Application are:

+- 23 MCAT

+- 3.25 Science GPA

+- 3.25 Cumulative GPA

+Minimum criteria for potential invitation to complete the KCUMB-COM Secondary Application by special selection of the Admissions Sub-Committee are:

+- 21 MCAT

+- 3.00 Science GPA

+- 3.00 Cumulative GPA

 Applicants are encouraged to include the scheduled MCAT test dates on the AACOMAS application to indicate the intent of taking or retaking the exam.